jonananas/release-docker-gitlab/README.md

 ## Why SNAPSHOT?

 The premise is that you have a docker project with immutable released tags, and mutable local tags ending with -SNAPSHOT.
 It makes sense to build releases automatically from pushed tags, for example because your image is used as a command line tool and not as a service on the cloud.
-(As opposed to continous deployment master)
+(As opposed to continous deployment of main)

 ## Installing from repo